plone/volto/docs/source/upgrade-guide/index.md

 Use the `blocks-conversion-tool`.
 See https://github.com/plone/blocks-conversion-tool for more information.

-### Deprecating NodeJS 12
+### Deprecating Node.js 12

-Since April 30, 2022, NodeJS 12 is out of Long Term Support by the NodeJS community.
+Since April 30, 2022, Node.js 12 is out of Long Term Support by the Node.js community.
-NodeJS 12 is deprecated in Volto 13.
+Node.js 12 is deprecated in Volto 13.
-Please update your projects to a NodeJS LTS version, where either 14 or 16 is supported at the moment of this writing.
+Please update your projects to a Node.js LTS version, where either 14 or 16 is supported at the moment of this writing.
 Version 16 is recommended.

 ### Upgraded to Razzle 4